 Special events for alumni from all grad years are provided at the University during Alumni Weekend and Homecoming in the fall.
-The Mount Union Magazine, along with a monthly email newsletter, the alumni website and social media, keeps alumni and friends informed of the programs and activities coordinated through the Office of Alumni Engagement and of the University.
-Participation and support of the association are welcome and encouraged from any of our wonderful alumnae around the world.
+The Mount Union Magazine, along with a monthly email newsletter, and social media, keeps alumni and friends informed of the programs and activities coordinated through the Office of Alumni Engagement and of the University.
+Participation and support of the association are welcome and encouraged from any of our alumni around the world.